azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 ### Task 1: Provision Power BI

-If you do not already have a Power BI account:
+If you do not already have a Power BI account: Otherwise ignore **Task 1**

 1. Go to <https://powerbi.microsoft.com/features/>.